Mon – Sun: 24/7 Electrical

 Battery life and backup power

 A reliable emergency light should have a long battery life to illuminate the exit path for a minimum of 90 minutes during a power outage.
-Some even offer self-testing features to ensure the batteries are in good working order.
+Some even offer self-testing features to ensure the batteries work well.

 Ease of maintenance and testing